 A native of Philadelphia, Senior Bridge Engineer Nick Burdette entered the industry in the United Kingdom before joining our Pittsburgh office 10 years ago.

 He has deployed accelerated bridge construction techniques on a wide range of structural components — some very large — for a variety of notable bridges.
-Among them are the Gov. Mario M. Cuomo (New NY) Bridge in New York, and the Herbert C. Bonner Bridge replacement in Outer Banks, North Carolina.
+Among them are the Gov. Mario M. Cuomo (New NY) Bridge in New York, and the Marc Basnight Bridge (Bonner Bridge Replacement) replacement in Outer Banks, North Carolina.

 Accelerated Bridge Construction

 Q. You’re meeting with an agency that needs multiple bridges replaced in a short time frame.
 It sounds like a good project for using accelerated bridge construction.
 How do you describe ABC to the agency director?